-The user-friendly functionality of the solution means that anything a client wants, or needs can be requested at a touch of a button.
+The user-friendly functionality of the solution means anything a client wants or needs can be requested at a touch of a button.
 This helps with the paying out of loans and benefits the customers’ journey.
-USSD gives One Acre Fund a clear user entry point that allows it to rely less on field staff to perform information dissemination.
+USSD gives One Acre Fund a clear user entry point that allows it to rely less on field staff to disseminate information.

 Implementing the solution will also help One Acre Fund reduce its deficit, allowing it to expand to more regions faster, with a limited donor funding growth per year.
 In addition, USSD has enabled the organization to move away from manual data manipulation, resulting in faster processing times with fewer overhead costs and improved customer experience.
 In October 2019, One Acre Fund recorded 1.3 million user sessions via the USSD portal and predicted two million for December 2019.
 It forecasted a volume of 40 million user sessions for 2020.
 One Acre Fund is also planning to trial the solution in Burundi, Tanzania and potentially Zambia and Malawi.

 One Acre Fund